 Perhaps there will be legal challenges to these over-reaching practices and the ACLU is currently reviewing its options.
 In the meantime, these systems are here now.

 In 1755 (Pennsylvania Assembly: Reply to the Governor, Tue, Nov 11, 1755), Benjamin Franklin wrote:

 Those who would give up essential Liberty, to purchase a little temporary Safety, deserve neither Liberty nor Safety.

 Perhaps it’s safe to say that Philadelphia-based Ben Franklin—had he been living today—would be a Veil G5 Stealth Coating user.

 Should I use VEIL G5 stealth coating with a radar detector?

-And for those interested in seeking protection from police laser (LIDAR) traffic enforcement it is essential that you do so.
+And for those interested in seeking maximum protection from police laser (LIDAR) traffic enforcement, it is recommended that you do so.

 Using VEIL G5 you will have more reaction time to safely slow down and avoid a laser speeding ticket!